Chapter 13 Bankruptcy

 Realizing you cannot keep up with your debt is immensely stressful and frustrating, especially if you still have a consistent income, and even more so if you’ve consistently made prudent financial decisions but are now suffering as a result of circumstances largely beyond your control, such as a job loss, a medical emergency, or a marital dissolution.

-The Law Offices Of Hagen & Hagen is here to help you escape your endless cycle of debt and work toward a fresh financial future.
-Our Woodland Hills Chapter 13 bankruptcy lawyer will work directly with you to create a repayment plan that allows you to pay off all or a portion of your outstanding debt on terms you can afford.
+The Law Offices of Hagen & Hagen is here to help you escape your endless cycle of debt and work toward a fresh financial future.
+Our Simi Valley Chapter 13 bankruptcy lawyer at Law Offices Of Hagen & Hagen will work directly with you to create a repayment plan that allows you to pay off all or a portion of your outstanding debt on terms you can afford.
 In addition, Chapter 13 eliminates certain types of debt and stops pending foreclosures, repossessions, wage garnishments, and bank levies.
 You will work directly with our attorney, Jeff Hagen, throughout your case, and he will always be available to answer your questions and provide guidance and instructions.

 Understanding Chapter 13 Bankruptcy In California

 Instead of Chapter 7's focus on a swift elimination of debt, Chapter 13 allows you to repay creditors in whole or in part by paying them your disposable income over a period of three to five years.
-Our Woodland Hills Chapter 13 bankruptcy attorney will quickly determine whether Chapter 13 is a good fit for you.
+Our Simi Valley Chapter 13 bankruptcy attorney will quickly determine whether Chapter 13 is a good fit for you.

-Upon filing for Chapter 13 bankruptcy, a stay automatically goes into effect preventing all collection actions being pursued against you.
-Collection lawsuits, creditor communications, foreclosures, repossessions, wage garnishments and bank levies cannot proceed.
-Chapter 13 accordingly provides you immediate relief.
+Upon filing for Chapter 13 bankruptcy, a stay automatically goes into effect, preventing all collection actions from being pursued against you.
+Collection lawsuits, creditor communications, foreclosures, repossessions, wage garnishments, and bank levies cannot proceed.
+Chapter 13 accordingly provides you with immediate relief.

 We must propose a repayment plan that will be reviewed by the bankruptcy trustee and the judge.
-To be approved by the judge, the Chapter 13 plan must repay all mortgage arrearages owing to mortgage lenders on real estate you wish to keep and must pay all delinquent income taxes that are entitled to
+To be approved by the judge, the Chapter 13 plan must repay all mortgage arrearages owing to mortgage lenders on real estate you wish to keep, and must pay all delinquent income taxes that are owed

 Successfully navigating a Chapter 13 bankruptcy process requires careful strategy, and we are ready to help you make the most of your filing.
-Our Woodland Hills Chapter 13 bankruptcy lawyer will be your guide and advocate every step of the way.
+Our Chapter 13 bankruptcy lawyer in Simi Valley will be your guide and advocate every step of the way.
 If Chapter 13 is not the best of your available options, we’ll suggest alternatives, including Chapter 7.

 What Is Chapter 13 Bankruptcy?